 Lying on the Pacific Ocean, the American Samoa consists of several islands that make this America’s unincorporated territory.
-The people living in American Samoa are regarded as nationals of US but not citizens of America.
+The people living in American Samoa are regarded as nationals of the US but not citizens of America.
 Nevertheless, they are allowed free travel between mainland US and American Samoa.
 What this means that the nationals of American Samoa do not require visas and green cards to live and work in America.
 However, American Samoa has some rather distinguishing cultural norms from those of America especially those touching on displaying religion in public and property ownership.

 While the major city in American Samoa in Pago Pago, the constitutional seat of the government is Fagatogo with the office of the governor being in Utulei village.
-The main island in American Samoa is Tutuila.
+The main island in American Samoa in Tutuila.
 Another region here is Ofu which boasts to possibly have the loveliest beaches in Sothern Pacific thanks to its dramatically sparkling sandy and white beaches which contain many crabs, just for your information.
-Other regions in American Samoa that you might consider visiting include the Swains Island, Rose Island, Olosega and Tau and Pago Pago which the national capital city.
+Other regions in American Samoa that you might consider visiting include Swains Island, Rose Island, Olosega and Tau, and Pago Pago which the national capital city.

 The first stopover for most visitors to American Samoa is the Fagatele Bay National Marine Sanctuary which houses a broad range of tropical fishes such as the damselfish, parrotfish, and the butterflyfish alongside numerous sea creatures including crabs, octopus, sharks, and lobster.
 The American Samoa National Park is also worth a visit even though it doesn’t have much to offer as such.